4onenm/AwSW-Bangok/README.md

 <br/>

-Currently, there are lewd scenes released for Bryce, Sebastian, Ipsum (+ Lorem), Katsuharu, and Anna.
+Currently, there are lewd scenes released for Bryce, Sebastian, Ipsum (+ Lorem), Katsuharu, and 2 for Anna.
 <details>
 <summary>Released scene access guides</summary>